Nick Lowe: Biography

 In 2008, Yep Roc and Proper Records released a thirtieth anniversary edition of Lowe's first solo album, Jesus of Cool (entitled Pure Pop for Now People in the US, with a slightly different track listing).
 The re-issue includes tracks from the British and American releases in addition to several bonus tracks.
 In March 2009, he released a 49-track CD/DVD compilation of songs spanning his entire career.
 Proper Records released it in the UK and Europe, entitled Quiet Please...
 The New Best of Nick Lowe.

-In September 2010 Yep Roc issued The Impossible Bird, Dig My Mood and The Convincer on vinyl for the first time, and after a one-night reunion concert with Elvis Costello in October in San Francisco, Lowe embarked on his first non-solo United States tour "this millennium."
-His backing band consisted of Geraint Watkins (keyboards), Robert Treherne (drums), Johnny Scott (guitar) and Matt Radford (bass).
+In September 2010, Yep Roc issued The Impossible Bird, Dig My Mood and The Convincer on vinyl for the first time, and after a one-night reunion concert with Elvis Costello in October in San Francisco, Lowe embarked on his first non-solo United States tour "this millennium."
+His backing band consisted of Geraint Watkins (keyboards), Robert Trehern (drums), Johnny Scott (guitar) and Matt Radford (bass).
 In March 2011, Yep Roc reissued Lowe's 1979 solo album Labour of Lust.

 Lowe played Glastonbury 2011, performing a short solo set of Brinsley Schwarz tracks on The Spirit of 71 stage, where they played back in 1971, before heading to the Acoustic Stage for a full band show.
 On 29 October 2013, he released his first Christmas album, Quality Street, on Yep Roc Records.
-He performed two songs from this album on 7 December taping of NPR's Wait Wait...
-Don't Tell Me!
+He performed two songs from this album on the 7 December taping of NPR's Wait Wait...
+Don't Tell Me!.

-In spring 2019 he embarked on tours, in both the US and UK, with American instrumental rock band Los Straitjackets.
-In June 2019 Lowe played at the Glastonbury Festival.
+In spring 2019, he embarked on tours in both the US and UK, with American instrumental rock band Los Straitjackets.
+In June 2019, Lowe played at the Glastonbury Festival.
 In July 2024, he helped close out the Newport Folk Festival with Conan O'Brien.